slawoe/slawoe/README.md

 Hi there 👋 ,

-my name is Slawomir Ernst and I'm a Frontend Web Developer from Lüneburg who has left sales behind to pursue what I enjoy most: Coding and learning new stuff and ways to solve problems on a daily basis.
+my name is Slawomir Ernst and I'm a Frontend Developer from Lüneburg who has left sales behind to pursue what I enjoy most: Coding and learning new stuff and ways to solve problems on a daily basis.

-I wrote my first website in pure HTML at the age of 13 and have privately dealt with web development again and again, until this year I finally decided to realize my hobby professionally and to attend a web development boot camp to work as a developer in the future.
+I wrote my first website in pure HTML at the age of 13 and have privately dealt with web development again and again, until 2020 I finally decided to realize my hobby professionally and to attend a web development boot camp which I successfully completed with my app [Moodster](https://github.com/slawoe/moodster).

-This is exactly what I have successfully completed with my App [Moodster](https://github.com/slawoe/moodster).
+I now work as a Frontend Developer at hatchery.io.

 ---